-Add a Verified Caller ID via the REST API
+Add a Verified Phone Number via the REST API

-A verified caller ID can be added to your project by submitting POST request to the Outgoing Caller IDs resource.
-For full details, please see our API documentation for Adding an Outgoing Caller ID.
+A verified phone number can be added to your project by submitting an HTTP POST request to the

-Verifying Caller IDs Behind an IVR or Extension
+Verifying Phone Numbers Behind an IVR or Extension

 You can verify numbers behind IVRs using both the above methods by including

 w character tells Twilio to wait 0.5 seconds instead of playing a digit.
 This lets you adjust the timing of when the digits begin playing to suit the phone system you are dialing.

 For example, the extension

 wwww2wwwwww5wwwwww9 waits two seconds before sending the digit 2, followed by a three second wait before sending the 5, and finally another three second wait before sending a 9.
 You will need to tune the extension to the IVR system to be able to programmatically verify numbers behind IVR menus.